 This policy will be subject to revision and adjustment as the needs and circumstances of the library change but, in any case, in accordance with the Legal Requirements & Program Regulations of the Federal Depository Program.

-The Head of the Unit, with the advice of the Unit staff, has responsibility to select classes of government publications that will meet the needs of the general public and the Vanderbilt community.
+Government documents staff have responsibility to select classes of government publications that will meet the needs of the general public and the Vanderbilt community.

 Recommendations are considered from the general public, library staff, and Vanderbilt faculty and students.
-Central Library currently selects at 48%, which is a reduction of about 8% since the last revision of this statement in 1994.
+Central Library currently selects at 48%, which is a reduction of about 8% since the last major revision of this statement in 1994.

 Unit staff will use the above guidelines to select item numbers that meet one of these criteria: